Last Updated on April 19, 2023

 Bored Akitas tend to chew and bark, so you will want to keep your dog entertained with some exciting pet toys.

 These dogs will love things like puppy puzzles and participating in dog sports and agility challenges.

 Toys for your dog start at around $20 each while classes will cost about $200 a month for weekly sessions.

 Supplies for your new puppy can set you back between $245 and $925.

 These essential supplies would include food and water bowls, a dog collar and leash, an ID tag, a dog bed or crate, a poop scooper, poop bags, a first-aid kit, etc.

-What are the Additional Costs that Come with Owning an Akita?
+What are the Additional Costs that Come with Owning this Breed?